Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic srna_target [-h] [--Vienna_folder VIENNA_FOLDER]
                                  [--annotation_path ANNOTATION_PATH]
                                  [--fasta_path FASTA_PATH] [--sRNA_path SRNA_PATH]
                                  [--query_sRNA QUERY_SRNA] [--program PROGRAM]
                                  [--interaction_length INTERACTION_LENGTH]
                                  [--window_size_target WINDOW_SIZE_TARGET]
                                  [--span_target SPAN_TARGET]
                                  [--window_size_srna WINDOW_SIZE_SRNA]
                                  [--span_srna SPAN_SRNA]
                                  [--unstructured_region_RNAplex_target UNSTRUCTURED_REGION_RNAPLEX_TARGET]
                                  [--unstructured_region_RNAplex_srna UNSTRUCTURED_REGION_RNAPLEX_SRNA]
                                  [--unstructured_region_RNAup UNSTRUCTURED_REGION_RNAUP]
                                  [--energy_threshold ENERGY_THRESHOLD]
                                  [--duplex_distance DUPLEX_DISTANCE] [--top TOP]
                                  [--process_rnaplex PROCESS_RNAPLEX]
                                  [--process_rnaup PROCESS_RNAUP]
                                  [--continue_rnaup]
                                  [--potential_target_start POTENTIAL_TARGET_START]
                                  [--potential_target_end POTENTIAL_TARGET_END]
                                  [--target_feature TARGET_FEATURE]
                                  [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --Vienna_folder VIENNA_FOLDER
                             Please assign the folder of Vienna package.
 It should include RNAplfold, RNAup and RNAplex.
       --annotation_path ANNOTATION_PATH, -g ANNOTATION_PATH
                             The path of genome annotation gff folder.
       --fasta_path FASTA_PATH, -f FASTA_PATH
                             The path of genome fasta folder.
       --sRNA_path SRNA_PATH, -r SRNA_PATH
                             The path of sRNA gff folder.
       --query_sRNA QUERY_SRNA, -q QUERY_SRNA
                             Please assign the query sRNA.
-If you want to compute all sRNA in gff file, please keyin 'all'.the input format should be like, $STRAIN:$STRAND:$START:$END.
-If
+For computing all sRNA in gff file, please keyin 'all'.the input format should be like, $STRAIN:$STRAND:$START:$END.
+For
-	                        you want to compute more than one sRNA, please use comma to separate them.For example,
+                            assigning more than one sRNA, please use comma to separate them.For example,
                             NC_007795.1:+:200:534,NC_007795.1:-:6767:6900.
 Default
                             is all.
       --program PROGRAM, -p PROGRAM
                             Using RNAplex, RNAup or both.
 Default is both.
       --interaction_length INTERACTION_LENGTH, -i INTERACTION_LENGTH
                             Maximum length of an interaction.
 Default is 30.
       --window_size_target WINDOW_SIZE_TARGET, -wt WINDOW_SIZE_TARGET
                             Only works when --program is RNAplex or both.
 Average the pair probabilities over windows of given size for RNAplex.
 Default is 240.
       --span_target SPAN_TARGET, -st SPAN_TARGET
                             Only works when --program is RNAplex or both.
 Set the maximum allowed separation of a base pair to span for RNAplex.
 Default is 160.
       --window_size_srna WINDOW_SIZE_SRNA, -ws WINDOW_SIZE_SRNA
                             Only works when --program is RNAplex or both.
 Average the pair probabilities over windows of given size for RNAplex.
 Default is 30.
       --span_srna SPAN_SRNA, -ss SPAN_SRNA
                             Only works when --program is RNAplex or both.
 Set the maximum allowed separation of a base pair to span for RNAplex.
 Default is 30.
       --unstructured_region_RNAplex_target UNSTRUCTURED_REGION_RNAPLEX_TARGET, -ut UNSTRUCTURED_REGION_RNAPLEX_TARGET
                             Only works when --program is RNAplex or both.
 Compute the mean probability that regions of length 1 to a given length are unpaired for RNAplex.
 Default is 30.
       --unstructured_region_RNAplex_srna UNSTRUCTURED_REGION_RNAPLEX_SRNA, -us UNSTRUCTURED_REGION_RNAPLEX_SRNA
                             Only works when --program is RNAplex or both.
 Compute the mean probability that regions of length 1 to a given length are unpaired for RNAplex.
 Default is 30.
       --unstructured_region_RNAup UNSTRUCTURED_REGION_RNAUP, -uu UNSTRUCTURED_REGION_RNAUP
                             Only works when --program is RNAup or both.
 Compute the mean probability that regions of length 1 to a given length are unpaired for RNAplex.
 Default is 30.
       --energy_threshold ENERGY_THRESHOLD, -e ENERGY_THRESHOLD
                             Only works when --program is RNAplex or both.
 Minimum energy for a duplex to be returned for RNAplex.
                             Default is -8.
       --duplex_distance DUPLEX_DISTANCE, -d DUPLEX_DISTANCE
                             Only works when --program is RNAplex or both.
 Distance between target 3' ends of two consecutive duplexes for RNAplex.
 Default is 20.
-	  --top TOP, -t TOP     The output file only includes --top.
+      --top TOP, -t TOP     The output file only includes the candidates which ranking number is smaller or equal than --top.
 Default is 20.
       --process_rnaplex PROCESS_RNAPLEX, -pp PROCESS_RNAPLEX
                             The amount of parallel processes for running RNAplex prediction.
 Default is 5.
       --process_rnaup PROCESS_RNAUP, -pu PROCESS_RNAUP
                             The amount of parallel processes for running RNAup prediction.
 Default is 20.
       --continue_rnaup, -cr
-	                        RNAup will take a long time for running if you want to compute a lot of sRNA.
-If the process crush, you can turn it on.
-This flag will continue running RNAup based on your previous running.
+                            The running time of RNAup is long, when numerous sRNAs are assigned.
+It can run RNAup based on the previous run if the process was crushed.
 Default is False.
       --potential_target_start POTENTIAL_TARGET_START, -ps POTENTIAL_TARGET_START
-	                        How many upstream nucleotides of the start point of CDS that you want to extract as potential target.
+                            The number of upstream nucleotides of the start point of --target_feature for extracting as potential
+                            target.
 Default is 200.
       --potential_target_end POTENTIAL_TARGET_END, -pe POTENTIAL_TARGET_END
-	                        How many downstream nucleotides of the start point of CDS that you want to extract as potential target.
+                            The number of downstream nucleotides of the start point of --target_feature for extracting as potential target.
 Default is 150.
       --target_feature TARGET_FEATURE, -tf TARGET_FEATURE
-	                        What features you want to extract as potential targets.
-If you want to use multi-features, just use comma to separate them.
-For example, CDS,gene.
+                            The features which are applied for extracting as potential targets.
+If multi-features need to be assigned, just use comma to separate them.
+Ex:
+                            CDS,gene.
 Default is CDS.

 - Output files